Kenai Riverside Resort Food & Social

 Because our meals are always done with a consideration of what’s fresh and what’s recently caught we don’t offer a fixed menu and we focus on traditional family Alaskan food fare.
 We provide well-balanced healthy meals with a variety of choices and always a daily specially prepared protein selection.
 Common menu items are (needless to stress “fresh”!)
 Sockeye Salmon Burgers, Halibut Fish & Chips, Reindeer & Moose Sausage appetizers, Wasabi Halibut risotto, blacked salmon and halibut taco’s and much much more.
 And we love sharing these recipes.
 So, if you’re interested in learning how to make any of them we’d be delighted to show you.

 Enjoying meals together overlooking the mighty Kenai River, trading the day’s stories and adventures, and on most days of the summer offering music from local Alaskan musicians never gets old.
 It’s a fantastic time to socialize with your hosts, guides, musicians, and people from all over the world.

 While it is difficult for us to accommodate every dietary need we do offer a large selection of food choices and snacks 24 hours a day 7 days a week for you to enjoy as you wish.
-We also provide community BBQ grills that you may use if you would prefer – but we suggest you leaving the cooking to us!
-Traditional hamburgers, hot dogs, brauts, sandwiches and other American fare are always available any time.
+We also provide community BBQ grills that you may use if you would prefer – but we suggest you leave the cooking to us!
+Traditional hamburgers, hot dogs, brats, sandwiches, and other American fare are always available at any time.